 Cod fillets would flake apart in this curry but cod loin, handled gently, works perfectly.
 If you cannot get it, it might be best to shift to firmer seafood.
 Salmon or prawns would work well.

-Normally, a mustard sauce known as kasundi is added to give that special taste that Bengalis live.
+Normally, a mustard sauce known as kasundi is added to give that special taste that Bengalis love.
 As it is hard to find, I use grain mustard.
 Fish stock is salty, so taste as you go.

 - 2 tsp ground coriander